tux4kids/Tuxpaint-Android/README.md

 Second is to use application external storage, such as `/mnt/sdcard/Android/data/your.app.package/files`.
 Third is also to use application extenral storage, such as `/mnt/sdcard/your.app`.

-Here tuxpaint will be set to search the `tuxpaint.cfg` config file in the first and second path.
+Here Tux Paint will be set to search the `tuxpaint.cfg` config file in the first and second path.
 However, we recommend users not to rely on the config file in the second path, since sometime external path may not be support.
 Instead, if users want to set different configuration, they can achieve this on the screen, which will affect the config file in the first path.

 Anyway, the `save` dir and `data` dir will be set in the config file there.
-The default `save` and `data` dirs will be set the third path, which generally both are `/mnt/sdcard/TuxPaint`.
+The default `save` and `data` dirs will be set the third path, which generally both are `/mnt/sdcard/tuxpaint`.
 But users can set different `save` dir and `data` dir if they want.

 Issue 8: NDK android-21 make old Android devices crashed

 Problem: According to (1) http://stackoverflow.com/questions/27091001/how-to-use-mkfifo-using-androids-ndk/27093163#27093163
 and (2) https://code.google.com/p/android/issues/detail?id=73725.
-If TuxPaint is compiled based NDK android-21, some old Android devices will crashed.
+If Tux Paint is compiled based NDK android-21, some old Android devices will crashed.

 Solution: Insead of android-21, set APP_PLATFORM in jni/Application.mk to android-19 (or other low version).

 Issue 9: Failed loading some magic plugin libraries due to too many libraries on old Android devices.

 Problem: In Android 2.3.6, magic plugin libraries are compilied successfullt.
-However, when lauching the TuxPaint, some warnning words come to show that:
+However, when lauching Tux Paint, some warning words come to show that:

 > Failed loading xxx.so: Cannot load library: alloc_info[279]:1231 too many libraries when loading xxx.so

-But in Android 5.0.2, there are no warnning words about this case.
+But in Android 5.0.2, there are no warning words about this case.
 According to http://stackoverflow.com/questions/14876835/android-maximum-shared-library-size/22143184#22143184, the number of shared libraries loaded by bionic has a limit defined by SO_MAX.
 In Android 4.2, SO_MAX is 128.
 From Android 4.3, SO_MAX is removed.

 Solution: The maximal allowable number for Android 2.3.6 is unknown yet, but it seems not too big.
-Some solutions are found but seem useless for TuxPaint.
+Some solutions are found but seem useless for Tux Paint.
 From warning words, the result is that some magic plugin libraries will not be loaded, which means Android old devices will miss some magic tools.
 Anyway, the best soultion may be to use Android devices with new versions :(